w3f/polkadot-wiki/docs/general/ledger.md

 ### Using Ledger Live

 - Open the "Manager" tab in Ledger Live.
-- Connect and unlock your Ledger device.
+- Connect and unlock your Ledger device by inserting the PIN.
 - If asked, allow the manager on your device by pressing both buttons on the YES screen.
 - Find Polkadot in the app catalog and install it.